What is the innovation about?

 The project “Love the forest” provides benefits from several perspectives.
 Firstly, the project represents an exciting new working method for teachers and students which enriches the students learning content and structure.
 Teachers have their own professional development and through “Love the Forest” they are also given the opportunity to work across the curriculum including different subjects (biology, social science), with a focus on the competition’s mission.
 The students may experience an increase in motivation to go to school, while the competition theme requires that students think creatively and develop new ideas that can be put into practice.
 After the 2017 contest 74% of students stated that they had increased knowledge about the forest and its role in the project, while 100% of the teachers would recommend the project to other teachers and students.

 Does the innovation need particular policies, stakeholder, or market conditions to work?

 The contest requires a high level of commitment and resources from the partners who run the project together with Universeum.
-The forest companies and associations involved have to devote considerable time to the mission should be worded in a way that reflects society’s challenges, while choosing a participatory approach to work with and understand the target audience, in this case schoolchildren and teachers.
+The forest companies and associations involved have to devote considerable time to word the competition in a way that reflects society’s challenges.
+Furthermore, a participatory approach is required to work with and understand the target audience, in this case schoolchildren and teachers.